threehouse-plus-ec/workbench/coffee-bean-to-espresso/breakwater/BEANS-COAST-001.md

 |Semi-anaerobic        |*Acetobacter* (increased)                        |—                                          |PROVISIONAL|
 |Anaerobic fermentation|—                                                |*Pichia*, *Issatchenkia*, *Wickerhamomyces*|PROVISIONAL|

-These are representative taxa from selected studies (Kimi: PMC 2025; Perplexity: multiple).
-Generalisability across origins and fermentation setups is not yet established.

 ### 3.3 Validity Contract

 - Processing changes the metabolomic profile of the bean itself, not just surface metabolites (SCA 25 Magazine, Issue 10; Várady et al. 2022/2024).
 The extent is parameter-dependent.
 - “Carbonic maceration” in coffee is not used with wine-industry strictness (GPT flag).
 The term covers closed/CO₂-rich cherry fermentation, not always true intracellular fermentation.
 - The dossier treats processing as the first intentional transformation.
 It belongs in the Beans dossier because it occurs before export and defines the green bean’s chemical starting state.

 ### 3.4 Open Disputes

 - Optimal fermentation times vary widely by climate, altitude, and microbial environment; universal recommendations are not evidence-based.
 - Many claims about anaerobic/carbonic maceration producing specific flavour outcomes lack controlled experimental validation.
 [MARKETING risk]
 - The line between genuine analytical innovation and marketing theatre is not always clear in experimental processing terminology.

 ### 3.5 Downstream Interface — Defect Pathways